Best Software

 The Scale of Vendor Contract Complexity

-of annual revenue lost due to poor contract management, including missed renewals and unmonitored vendor obligations
+of the bottom line lost on average to poor contract management, including missed renewals and unmonitored vendor obligations

 World Commerce & Contracting

-For a company with $50 million in annual revenue, that represents $4.6 million in value erosion from contracts that were signed but never actively managed.
+World Commerce & Contracting reports that poor contract management costs companies about 9% of their bottom line - value erosion from contracts that were signed but never actively managed.
 The losses come from auto-renewals at unfavorable terms, vendor obligations that go untracked, compliance gaps that result in fines, and pricing escalations that nobody caught because the original terms were buried in a PDF on someone's laptop.

 Vendor compliance is not just a legal concern.
 It is an operational and financial risk.
 When a vendor's SOC 2 certification expires and nobody notices, your organization inherits that security gap.
 When a data processing agreement does not reflect current GDPR requirements, the liability is yours.
 When a supplier fails to meet SLA commitments and nobody is tracking performance, you are paying for service you are not receiving.